Coon Rapids, Minnesota: Geography

 According to the United States Census Bureau, the city has an area of 23.34 sqmi, of which 22.61 sqmi is land and 0.73 sqmi is water.
 Recreational lakes in the city include Cenaiko Lake and Crooked Lake, two-thirds of which is in Coon Rapids.
 The other third is in the city of Andover, immediately to the north.

 History

+Settlers were first attracted to the area by Coon Creek, named for the many raccoons hunted in the 19th century at the mouth of the creek.

 In 1835, the Red River Ox Cart Trail was laid to establish military and trade connections between Minneapolis and Anoka.
 The first industries of Coon Rapids sprung up around the road, including the prominent Anoka Pressed Brick and Terra Cotta Company, founded by D. C. Dunham in 1881.
 The clay excavation site—known locally as the "Clay Hole"—is one of the lasting reminders of Coon Rapids's industrial history.
 Today, the vital Red River Ox Cart Trail is known as Coon Rapids Boulevard and remains an important commercial corridor for the city.